learosema/a11y-learnings/accessible-ux-design/a11y-inclusive-design/seven-principles-of-universal-design.md

 - 2b.
 Accommodate right- or left-handed access and use.
 - 2c.
 Facilitate the user's accuracy and precision.
 - 2d.
 Provide adaptability to the user's pace.

+### Good examples on the web

+- a drag-drop widget that is designed to work with any of: mouse, keyboard, touchscreen
+- websites warning the user 2 minutes before the session is about to expire and give the user the option to extend the session.
+The warning is fully accessible to screenreader users

 ## Principle Three: Simple and Intuitive Use